ViniChab/VC-Toggle-Switch/README.md

 And if you want to play with it a little bit, take a look here: https://stackblitz.com/edit/vc-toggle?file=index.html

-Note: Stackbitz is a little funky, and I couldn't make it load the CSS as an import.
+Note: Stackblitz is a little funky, and I couldn't make it load the CSS as an import.
 I recommend you downloading the project and playing a bit on yout own machine.

 That's all, folks!
 ===================================

 Please, take a moment to connect with me on Linkedin: https://www.linkedin.com/in/vinícius-chab/, and have a great day!